'Mission impossible': French restaurants grapple with new COVID pass

-Hospitality professionals in France are worried about the impact the COVID-19 health pass is going to have on their businesses as its use was extended to bars and restaurants on Monday.
+Food and drink businesses in France are worried about the impact the new COVID-19 green pass could have on their livelihoods.
+As of yesterday, the pass is required in bars and restaurants, along with other indoor venues.

-The health pass — attesting its holder has either been vaccinated, tested negative over the previous 72 hours or recovered from the disease during the previous six months — was first rolled out in France on July 21.
+The health pass - which shows that its holder has either been vaccinated, tested negative in the past 72 hours or recovered from the virus during the previous six months - was launched in France on 21 July.

 "Cinema professionals say that they have a very slight loss of business, will it be the same for us?
 This is the question we are asking ourselves.
 And finally, the big difficulty for us will be the controls on [restaurant] terraces: it is mission impossible," he said.

 "Terraces are open spaces, the customers come and even before entering the restaurant (...) they sit down, they take a table and what do we do?
-We control and we tell the customer who doesn't have a valid health pass to leave.
-It's going to be very, very complicated," he added.
+We check them and tell the customer who doesn't have a valid health pass to leave.
+It's going to be very, very complicated," he said.

 Another union for hospitality businesses, UMIH, estimates that "the health pass could lead to a 15-20% drop in visitor numbers".

-Meanwhile, Transport Minister Jean-Baptiste Djebbari, said on Monday that passengers on about a quarter of long-distance train services will have their health passes checked.
+Meanwhile, Transport Minister Jean-Baptiste Djebbari said on Monday that passengers on about a quarter of long-distance train services will have their health passes checked.
+Some passes will also be checked on domestic flights and long-distance buses.

-The controls "will be massive, they will not be systematic because we have 400,000 passengers a day on trains, to speak only of trains, and it is therefore quite impossible to control everyone at all points," Djebbari told reporters during a morning visit to the Gare de Lyon station in Paris.
+The checks "will be massive, they will not be systematic because we have 400,000 passengers a day on trains, on trains alone, and it is therefore quite impossible to check everyone at all points," Djebbari told reporters during a morning visit to the Gare de Lyon station in Paris.

 "Things are going well," he added, citing the case of a train with several hundred passengers in which three people were refused boarding.